Andhra King Taluka: Filming

 The film was officially launched with a muhurtham on 21 November 2024 in Hyderabad.
 The launch event was attended by Gopichand Malineni, Hanu Raghavapudi, Venky Kudumula and other notable guests.
 Gopichand Malineni switched on the camera, Hanu Raghavapudi gave the first clap, and Venky Kudumula directed the inaugural shot, which featured Ram Pothineni alongside lead actress Bhagyashri Borse in a traditional muhurat scene.

-The official Principal photography of the film was commenced from 6 december2024 in Hyderabad On the same day, the first look of the film featuring Ram Pothineni was also released.
+The official Principal photography of the film was commenced from 6 December 2024 in Hyderabad On the same day, the first look of the film featuring Ram Pothineni was also released.
 The next schedule of the film wrapped up after a 34-day non-stop shoot in Rajahmundry, during which Andhra Pradesh Cinematography Minister Kandula Durgesh visited the set.

 The final schedule of the film commenced in Hyderabad, and was expected to continue for ten days.
 Following this, the team planned to shoot key daytime sequences, including the film's climax, over the next 20 days.
 Upon completion of this schedule, the principal photography was set to be wrapped up.
 On 1 November 2025, the Principal photography wrapped up.

 Music

-The soundtrack album and background score were composed by Vivek–Mervin, The music rights were acquired by T-Series (company).
-On 18 July 2025, the first single "Nuvvunte Chaley" was released, the song lyrics was written by Ram Pothineni, marking his debut as lyricist and sung by Anirudh.
+The soundtrack album and background score were composed by Vivek–Mervin, marking their Telugu debut.
+The music rights were acquired by T-Series (company).
+On 18 July 2025, the first single "Nuvvunte Chaley" was released, the song lyrics was written by Ram Pothineni, marking his debut as lyricist and sung by Anirudh Ravichander.
 The second single “Puppy Shame” is released on 8 September 2025, with the lyrics by Bhaskarabhatla and vocals by Ram Pothineni.
 On 31 October 2025, the third single "Chinni Gundelo" is released, with the lyrics Krishna Kanth and vocals by Mervin Solomon and Satya Yamini.

-Marketing

-The film's official title was announced as Andhra King Taluka on 15 May 2025, coinciding with Ram Pothineni's birthday.
-To mark the occasion, the Title Glimpse were released.
-The teaser of the film was released on 12 October 2025.